 “Yes, I’m fine, will you stop asking,” Cory snapped.

 Cory lay on his back, arms under his head.
 For the last half hour he’d been staring at the dust trapped within the woven fabric above him.
 The accuracy and detail seen convinced him what ever was going on wasn’t natural.

 “I’m fine, Molly.
-I think Dad was wrong about the rain.
+I think Dad’s wrong about the rain.
 It’s coming and it won't pass in a hurry.”

-“And you can feel this?”
+“And you can sense this?”
 Molly asked.
 She removed her clothes from under her jacket while trying to put the windcheater on that she wore to bed.
 Cory ignored her, getting changed.

 “Smell it, taste it.
 I know it will rain,” Cory told her.

 Molly climbed into her sleeping bag, turned her torch off, and snuggled down facing Cory.